 If you're using two-step verification, you can use 1Password to provide the authentication code, rather than needing an additional app.
 (Note: you must add a recovery phone to your account before you can enable two-step verification.)

-- Open the Settings → Password & Security screen, then go to the Two-step verification section and click Manage.
+- Open the Settings → Privacy & Security screen, then go to the Two-step verification section and click Manage.

 - On the next screen, click the Set Up Authenticator App button.
 Add a name for the device; for example, "1Password".

 - Open 1Password and find the entry for Fastmail.
 Click Edit and opt to add a One-Time Password.
 Click Scan from screen and follow the prompts.